2023shraddhapawar/SKILLLAB_PROR-2026-FPGAFour/README.md

 ## 9.5 Budget Reflection

-If your cost is too high, what can be simplified, removed, substituted, or shared?

-**Response:**

 The project cost is low because the FPGA board and most components are available in the lab.
 Additional expenses are limited to LEDs and display materials.

 # 10. Planning the Work

 ## 10.1 Team Working Agreement

-Write how your team will work together.

-Include:

-- how tasks are divided,
-- how decisions are made,
-- how progress will be checked,
-- what happens if a task is delayed,
-- how documentation will be maintained.

-**Response:**

 Task division: coding, circuit setup, testing, and documentation are divided equally among team members.